chrisosaurus/plot/docs/func_call.md

 becomes

-    apply( env, func, '(1 2) )
+    eval_apply( env, func, '(1 2) )

-plot_apply_internal will NOT perform further evaluation on it's argument so it safe to call from userspace, this solves our current 'assoc eval bug' (see bugs/assoc.scm and bugs/eval)
+plot_eval_apply will NOT perform further evaluation on it's argument so it safe to call from userspace, this solves our current 'assoc eval bug' (see bugs/assoc.scm and bugs/eval)